cpsloal/prototype_office-ui-fabric-react/README.md

 </div>

 ## Overview
 A React App prototype using Office UI Fabric components.
-Just to get familiar with Office UI Fabric components.
+Just to get familiar with Office UI Fabric components for a friend.

 The End Goal is to be able to create Office Add-ins.